InstantSfM: Towards GPU-Native SfM for the Deep Learning Era: Background of Global SfM

 \subsection{Global Camera Pose Estimation}

 Global camera pose estimation plays an important role in initializing camera extrinsics before iterative BA.
 It consists of rotation averaging~\cite{hartley2013rotation} and translation averaging~\cite{govindu2001combining,jiang2013global}.
-It is worth mentioning that GLOMAP proposes GP as a more robust alternative to translation averaging by jointly estimating locations of camera centers and 3D points with fixed camera rotations.
+GLOMAP~\cite{pan2024global} proposes GP as a more robust alternative to translation averaging by jointly estimating locations of camera centers and 3D points with fixed camera rotations.
 Denote the number of cameras and points by $C$ and $P$, respectively.
 The optimization objective can be formulated as follows: